 We spend a lot of time hearing about what other people think we should do and say on Veterans Day.
 But what do veterans themselves actually want us to know?

-These three tips by veterans from different branches, jobs and ranks will help us to remember what is at the heart of Veterans Day and how we can honor our veterans this November 11th.
+These three tips by veterans from different branches, jobs and ranks will help us to remember what is at the heart of Veterans Day and how we can honor our veterans on Nov.
+11.

 1. A Day of Reflection, Not Celebration

 Many people treat Veterans Day the same way they treat Memorial Day -- as a day of solemnity in remembrance of those who gave their lives for our nation.
 Others view the holiday similarly to Independence Day, with celebration of our nation's freedom.
 According to retired Chief Warrant Officer James S. Hanson, aviation safety officer, it's neither.